Meet the team

 Mental Health Occupational Therapist

-Ana is a dedicated Occupational Therapist with a passion for empowering individuals to lead fulfilling lives.
-With a Masters in Occupational Therapy Practice from La Trobe University, Ana has continued to hone in on her skills in dynamic clinical and community settings, working with diverse populations navigating mental health challenges.
+Ana is a dedicated, Mental Health endorsed Occupational Therapist with a passion for empowering individuals to lead meaningful and fulfilling lives.
+Holding a Master’s degree in Occupational Therapy Practice, she has refined her skills across acute hospital and community settings, supporting people from diverse backgrounds as they navigate mental health challenges.

 Laura Colaianni